 Important: Do not add iOS and Android as separate apps.
 Create two app sites within the same app.

 Integrate the SDK/S2S

-Configure attribution settings for the partner for each app.
+Singular then shares attribution data through these attribution integrations.
 This is done on the Attribution > Partner Configuration page.

-Data connectors are the integrations through which Singular pulls cost and other campaign data from your networks.
+Adding your partners to Singular is a two-step process.
+In this step, you'll set up data connectors that pull cost and other campaign data from your networks.
 Once you set up your data connectors, you’ll be able to start running reports containing cost, creatives, clicks, etc.

-If you set up Facebook and Google Adwords in Partner Configuration above, setting up their data connectors will complete their setup.
+If you set up Facebook and Google Adwords in Partner Configuration above, adding their data connectors will complete their setup.